This content is outdated and currently under review for accuracy. For the latest up-to-date product information please visit godaddy.com

 For starters, consider the benefit of cloud storage.
 It’s simple enough that you could take it for granted.
 However, having the ability to share documents and work on them collectively (regardless of location) is a boon, especially with the mobility of many small teams.

 This is achieved through Microsoft’s Office Online, essentially a web version of the desktop suite.
-Here, you can create, share and collaborate on practically all of your Office 365 files stored in the cloud.
+Here, you can create, share and collaborate on practically all of your Microsoft 365 files stored in the cloud.